lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 $$
 </div>

-Here, $\mathbf{y}$ is an $n \times 1$ vector of trait values and $\mathbf{b}$ is a vector of unknown regression coefficients that must be estimated from the data. \mathbf{X_D}$ is a design matrix including the traits that one wishes to test for a correlation with $y$ and – if the model includes an intercept – a column of 1s.
+Here, $\mathbf{y}$ is an $n \times 1$ vector of trait values and $\mathbf{b}$ is a vector of unknown regression coefficients that must be estimated from the data. $\mathbf{X_D}$ is a design matrix including the traits that one wishes to test for a correlation with $y$ and – if the model includes an intercept – a column of 1s.
 To test for correlations, we use:

 (eq.
 5.14)
 <div>